Brokers for Beginners

 So in the 1800’s, people used physical gold and silver as a method of payment.
 It wasn’t always ideal because the supply and demand of gold and silver would alter the purchasing power.
 Meaning if miners discovered more gold, the value of gold would drop due to more gold being brought into the world.
 Eventually, paper currency was created to represent gold.
-It’s easier carrying a piece of paper versus actual GOLD!
+It’s easier to carry a piece of paper versus actual GOLD!

 In 1913, The Federal Reserve (US Central Bank) was created.
-Gold was currently pegged to the US Dollar meaning for every dollar that was created, it represented the amount of gold they had available.
+Gold was currently pegged to the US Dollar, meaning for every dollar that was created, it represented the amount of gold they had available.

 This is when the Bretton Woods System was created.
 The Bretton Woods System was created to establish a new order by stabilizing the economies worldwide.
-In doing so, a pegged exchange rate was created meaning prices wouldn’t fluctuate.
+In doing so, a pegged exchange rate was created, meaning prices wouldn’t fluctuate.
 The exchange rate they had today with the US Dollar and the Great Britain Pound would be the same rate they had next week.

 NOTE: The reason most countries pegged their currency to the US Dollar is because the United States had the most gold reserves at that time.

-Eventually, trading became popular but only large financial institutions were trading.
+Eventually, trading became popular, but only large financial institutions were trading.
 Regular people like you and me didn’t have access to trade until the internet became popular!
 Once the internet became popular, trading platforms were created for retail traders such as us.

 Now, individual traders can trade from anywhere in the world at any time they want!
-Trading isn’t restricted just for large financial institutions.
+Trading isn’t restricted just to large financial institutions.
 It is easily accessible to retail traders such as you and me.

-NOTE: The majority of retail traders still LOSE even though they have access to the markets.
+NOTE: The majority of retail traders still LOSE even though they have access to markets.
 Most retail traders don’t have access to the interbank market (we’ll discuss that in the next section), and a lot of traders lose due to believing they can get rich next week.
 They don’t prepare and train their brains properly, nor do they have the correct approach when trading the market.
-A lot of retail traders are those struggling to pay their next bill and if that’s the case, it’s unfortunate to say but trading forex is not for you.
+A lot of retail traders are those struggling to pay their next bill and if that’s the case, it’s unfortunate to say, but trading Forex is not for you.
 You should NOT be trading with money you’re not comfortable with losing and money that can/will change your life if you were to lose it.

 NOTE: Just because you take this free course and the paid course, it does NOT guarantee that you will be in the percentage of profitable traders.
 Your trades and your psychology at the end of the day is solely your responsibility.